I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_ke_processor_change_notify_context.md

 The operating system failed to add the processor.
 If a device driver receives this notification, it should free any per-processor data structures that it allocated for the new processor when it received the <b>KeProcessorAddStartNotify</b> notification.

+`NtNumber`

+The processor index of the new processor.
+For information about the relationship between a processor index and a processor number, see <a href="..\wdm\nf-wdm-kegetprocessornumberfromindex.md">KeGetProcessorNumberFromIndex</a>.

 `Status`

 If the <b>State</b> member contains <b>KeProcessorAddFailureNotify</b>, this member contains the error status that indicates why the processor add operation failed.

+`ProcNumber`

+The processor number of the new processor.
+This member is a <a href="..\minitape\ns-minitape-_processor_number.md">PROCESSOR_NUMBER</a> structure that specifies a group number and a group-relative processor number.

 ## Remarks
 The <b>KE_PROCESSOR_CHANGE_NOTIFY_CONTEXT</b> structure is available starting with Windows Server 2008.